0.0

 00.0 ℃

-Today's UV index in Chicago, United States will be up to 5.9, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Chicago, United States will be up to 1.4, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Chicago can reach high levels during the summer months, with a maximum index of 9 or higher possible.
 This is due to the city's geographic location and the angle of the sun during this time.
 It's important to be aware of the UV index and take appropriate precautions when it is high.